B1.4 Count to 200, including by 20s, 25s, and 50s, using a variety of tools and strategies.

 Circulate around the classroom and ask students the following questions:

-• Name all of student 1 number pairs.
+• Name all your number pairs.

 Activity 2: Get 10!
 (Counting, Linking Sequences and Their Symbols)